 So many of us have been locked down for long periods of the last year and we truly need to get outside properly and let off steam.
 So find out about every park and lake and forest and beach you can get to easily near you and prep yourself some ready-to-go super cheap days out for when the sun shines and we can finally get outside and start living again.

-So there you go, eight simple tips that show you how to make saving money fun but also get you asking big questions about why we spend our money the way we do and what really brings us joy in our life.
+And there you go, eight simple tips that show you how to make saving money fun but also get you asking big questions about why we spend our money the way we do and what really brings us joy in our life.

 I really hope these tips help you have some fun saving money.
 Please do share them if you found them helpful.